 We have implemented the following mechanical system biocontainment plan:

 - We have upgraded air filtration systems, with filter ratings of MERV 10 being used in exhibit halls and other large, part-time occupant areas.
 MERV 13 filters have been installed in units serving meeting rooms and administrative areas.

 - Security and access control is strictly enforced for the building automation system and any equipment that can be used for the spread of a pathogen.

-- We will accelerate routine HVAC system checks to a weekly schedule, even for items typically reviewed monthly, quarterly, etc. These checks will continue until the restored system operations can be trusted and gradually move maintenance checks back to standard periods.
+- We accelerated routine HVAC system checks to a weekly schedule, even for items typically reviewed monthly, quarterly, etc. These checks have now returned to standard periods.

-- Mechanical rooms will be maintained in a visibly clean state and will be disinfected on a regular basis.
+- Mechanical rooms are maintained in a visibly clean state.
 Areas include boilers, chillers, main electrical room, emergency generator room, electrical closets, main tele/data room, fire pump room, and elevator equipment rooms.